Image Description

 Who is this course for?

-If you are working (or planning to work) in a venue that serves alcohol, you need RSA certification to work in any of the following roles:
+If you are working (or planning to work) in the state of Queensland within a licensed venue that serves alcohol, you need RSA certification.
+RSA is required for any of the following roles:

 Course plan